6 Skilled Trade Sectors That Offer Good Opportunities in Illinois

 The result is that automotive professionals tend to be consistently in demand throughout much of the region.
 And they also make good wages.
 Look at these facts:

-- Close to 250 job opportunities could become available for auto body repairers and refinishers each year.*** The average wage for the state's collision repair pros was $22.99 per hour (almost 4.8 percent above the nationwide average).****
+- Close to 250 job opportunities could become available for auto body repairers and refinishers each year.*** The average wage for the state's collision repair pros was $22.45 per hour (slightly higher than the nationwide average).****

-- Nearly 290 openings per year are projected for diesel engine mechanics in Illinois.*** In 2015, they earned $22.83 per hour, on average (almost three percent above the countrywide average).
+- Nearly 290 openings per year are projected for diesel engine mechanics in Illinois.*** In 2018, they earned $25.62 per hour, on average (over eight percent above the countrywide average).****

 2. Electrical Technology

 Electricians are easily some of the most essential tradespeople in modern society.
 After all, they help provide access to safe and reliable electricity for our homes, offices, factories, and almost all other types of inhabitable structures.
-Plus, in 2017, electricians in Illinois earned the fifth-highest wages in the nation.
-At an average of $35.58 per hour, their wages were more than 27 percent above the nationwide average for this occupation.****
+Plus, in 2018, electricians in Illinois earned the fourth-highest wages in the nation.
+At an average of $36.45 per hour, their wages were more than 28 percent above the nationwide average for this occupation.****